Where can I buy your postcard patterns? I only see the PDF version on your website.

 Our postcards are available at quilt shops around the country.
 Let your LQS know that you want them to stock Quilt Theory patterns!

-Can I buy all 7 patterns at once?
+Can I buy full pattern collections at once?

 I am not seeing the email with my download information.
 What should I do?